 Why is condo living a gift to all book lovers in Metro Manila?
-A book lover is different kind of specie.
+A booklover is different kind of species.
 This curious creature possesses the power to suspend time and travel from one dimension to another.
-A book lover is a shape shifter.
-It is a solitary little prince living on an asteroid in a moment and a Russian aristocrat torn in a forbidden affair in another time.
-A book lover summons the power of imagination wherever she may be.
+A book lover is a shapeshifter.
+It is a solitary little prince living on an asteroid in a moment and a Russian aristocrat torn in a forbidden affair at another time.
+A booklover summons the power of imagination wherever she may be.
 Give her a special corner in your home, preferably by the window, and she’ll forever be grateful.

 Why is condo living in the Philippines ideal for bookworms?
-Most residential condos in the metropolis are located near business districts and commercial hubs.
-This makes commuting easier and helps busy workers free up their schedule for their reading and other leisurely pursuits.
-A condo community offers several reading nooks such as comfy couches in common areas, parks and gardens, and the roof deck.
-Moreover, these condos are surrounded by libraries, bookstores and cozy cafes.
+Most residential condos in the metropolis are located near business districts and commercial hubs are teeming with things do to in Pasig on a night off.
+But if you just want to take a rest and read a good book, then your condo community offers several reading nooks such as comfy couches in common areas, parks and gardens, and the roof deck.
 What more can you ask for?

 Is the coffee shop across the street always jampacked?
 No worries.
 Here are 10 of the best places in Manila for bookworms you should check out.